Zackptg5/Cross-Compiled-Binaries-Android/README.md

 This repo contains a variety of binaries cross compiled for android with Android NDK.
 All are static linked unless in a dynamic folder.
 Feel free to use them for whatever.
 Also contains some files for ccbins mod

 ## Binaries Build Script
 You can find the build script for these in the build_scripts folder.
-You can find the build script repos for [Aria2](https://github.com/Zackptg5/Aria2-Android) and [Curl](https://github.com/Zackptg5/curl-boringssl-android) at these links.
+You can find the build script repos for [Aria2 and Curl here](https://github.com/Zackptg5/Curl-and-Aria2-For-Android).

 ## Currently includes:
 * Aria2 (v1.35.0) - dynamic has most features and works without need for root